-As far as myself, I plan to post this note and take a walk to the local bookstore.
-It’s doubtful I’ll cease watching the NFL overnight, going cold turkey on my lifelong addiction seems impossible, and it’s impossible to ignore the game’s cultural implications.
+As far as myself, I plan to post this piece and take a walk to the local bookstore.
+It’s doubtful I’ll cease watching the NFL overnight.
+Going cold turkey on my lifelong addiction seems impossible, and it’s impossible to ignore the game’s cultural implications.
 But it will be from the perspective of a critic, and not that of a fan.

 LEAGUE OF DENIAL- FULL PBS DOCUMENTARY

 NFL FORCES ESPN TO DROP OFF FRONTLINE DOCUMENTARY